 These were the times Rev. Smith taught me a lot about traveling light and trusting in God.

 After walking to his car and talking with him about our plan, Muhammad began telling us his view about the political landscape in Egypt.
 Muhammad was a Sunni Muslim and favored the removal of President Mubarak in 2011 (although he thought Mubarak was an okay leader…just was in power too long).
 After the election of President Morsi, he (like the majority of Egyptians) grew frustrated with the Morsi administration, the disorganized government, and growing extremist views.
 He supported the removal of Morsi and the Army’s control of the interim government.
-He was very honest (with course language) about how he felt about the current state of his nation and displayed a sadness towards the division it has caused so many people.
+He was very honest (with coarse language) about how he felt about the current state of his nation and displayed a sadness towards the division it has caused so many people.
 When it came to the USA.
 He loves American people (maybe because we were in his taxi.
 But he despised our Government and the Obama administration.)
 His lecture on the political issues in Egypt lasted for about 30 minutes.

 When we told him our plan to visit Minya and the burned churches he quickly understood the purpose behind our mission but just as quickly refused to take us to the town.
 “I would love to get paid, feed my family, and take you to the place you want to go” he said firmly, “but my life, my family, and your life is more important than money.
 I will not risk it… I am sorry.”